 24. Treatment Of Cracked Heels

 If you have cracked heels or sore feet, you can apply sesame seed oil every night before going to bed and cover your feet with cotton socks.
-This should be done for a couple of days to get soft and supple feet (19).
+This should be done for a couple of days to get soft and supple feet.

 Hair Benefits Of Sesame Seeds

 Sesame seeds are packed with vitamins, nutrients and minerals that are vital for the maintenance of a healthy scalp and hair.
 Just like the skin, sesame seed oil has beneficial effects on your scalp, thus combating various scalp problems.
 The benefits of sesame seeds for the scalp are as follows.

 25. Encourage Hair Growth

-Sesame seeds contain essential fatty acids such as omega-3, omega-6 and omega-9 which promote hair growth.
+Sesame seeds contain essential fatty acids such as omega-3, omega-6 and omega-9 which may promote hair growth.
 Sesame seed oil stimulates hair growth by nourishing, conditioning, and promoting a healthy scalp.
 The regular massage with warm sesame oil penetrates your scalp, thus increasing the blood circulation.
 It is comparable to a liquid vitamin that feeds your hair roots and shafts.
 However, more research is warranted in this regard.

 26. Prevention Of Scalp Problems